 In the first round of the admission process, accepted candidates submit a portfolio of their artistic work and a cover letter including your motivation to study art.
 In the second round, up to forty candidates are invited to an admission interview.
 In general, twenty-two students are accepted to the bachelor's program.

-- The application deadline is February 15
+- The application deadline is 15 February 2023.

-SUDY COSTS
+STUDY COSTS

-There is an application fee of CHF 100.-, plus a matriculation fee of CHF 200.- in case of admission.
+There is a registration fee of CHF 200.-.